jldec/jldec.me/content/blog/what-web-publishing-should-be-like.md

 ### Tomorrow

 1. Have an idea, capture it in the moment.
-2. Your publishig tool will enrich it with text, images etc.
+2. Your publishig tool checks it, enriches it, adds images etc.
-3. Optionally approve or edit before publishing
+3. You optionally approve or edit before publishing.

 ### Plus ça change...